tdback/website/content/about/index.md

 author = 'Tyler Dunneback'
 +++

-Greetings, my name is Tyler Dunneback!
+Greetings, my name is Tyler Dunneback.

 I am passionate about decentralization, data sovereignty, self-hosting, and privacy.
 As a result, I run a lot of my own infrastructure.
 You can find the